dex-guru/blockchain-snapshots/README.md

 - This snapshot is provided as-is for the community's convenience, without guarantees regarding completeness beyond the specified block.
 - Ensure your node meets the above requirements for storage space and network capacity before proceeding.
 ---------------------------------
-## Manta Network Blockchain Snapshot
+## Manta Mainnet blockchain archive node snapshot

 ### Snapshot Details